reselbob/simplekind/README.md

 # simplekind
-A project that demonstrates how used KinD and the MetalLB LoadBalancer to create a load balanced Kubernetes cluster.
+A project that demonstrates how to use [KinD](https://kind.sigs.k8s.io/) and the [MetalLB Load Balancer](https://metallb.universe.tf/) to create a multi-node, load balanced Kubernetes cluster that runs on a single Ubuntu VM running under [Katacoda](https://katacoda.com/courses/ubuntu/playground).

 **CREDIT:** This project builds off of the work done by [Venkat Nagappan](https://twitter.com/VenkatNagappan) on his YouTube video found [here](https://youtu.be/zNbqxPRTjFg).